nachtigal/passover/README.md

 ========

 ### What is this?
 A nontheistic haggadah.
 No "God."
-Instead we have the good stories, important quotes about civil liberties, and the four questions (plus one).
+Instead we have the good stories, important quotes, and the four questions (plus one).
 Only takes 15 minutes to get through.
-Get to your meal before the matzoh balls get cold.
+This haggadah helps you get to your meal before the matzah balls get cold.

 ### Who made this Haggadah?

 Myself and my amazing girlfriend, [Tina Vaughn](http://tinamvaughn.com) put this together last year.
-But we borrowed heavily from lots of sources, see below for more on those sources.
+But we borrowed heavily from some sources, see below for more.

 ### Why'd you do it?